Kiyose, Tokyo: History

 Archaeologists have found evidence of human settlement in the Kiyose area dating from over 20 thousand years ago, during the last glacial maximum.
 During the Muromachi period, the area came under the control of Oishi Nobushige (大石 信重) from Saku in Shinano Province (now Nagano Prefecture).
 The Oishi clan constructed Taki-no-Jo Castle, but it was lost during battles with Toyotomi Hideyoshi.

 The village of Kiyose was created within Kitatama District, Kanagawa by the merger of the hamlets of Kamikiyoto (上清戸), Nakakiyoto (中清戸), Shimokiyoto (下清戸), Kiyotoshitajuku (清戸下宿), Nakazato (中里), and Noshio (野塩) with the establishment of the modern municipalities system on April 1, 1889.
 In 1893, Kitatama was transferred from Kanagawa Prefecture to Tokyo.
-In 1954, Kiyose was elevated to town statu and to city status on October 1, 1970.
+In 1954, Kiyose was elevated to town status and to city status on October 1, 1970.

 Kiyose was noted for many sanatoria for tuberculosis patients.
 Whilst the incidence of the disease has greatly decreased, the city still has the second-most hospital beds after Chiyoda Ward.